rtbot-dev/rtbot/libs/std/include/rtbot/std/SortIndex.md

       examples: [1]
     ascending:
       type: boolean
-      description: If `true`, which is the default value, then for all `K` the value that goes out by the port `oK-1` will be smaller than the one going out through the port `oK`.
-In other words the output values will be ascending as the port index `K` increases.
+      description: Whether the indices are sort ascending according to the value in the input messages or not.
       default: true
       examples: [true]
     maxInputBufferSize: